Killing of Trayvon Martin: George Zimmerman's account of events

 On the advice of his legal counsel, Zimmerman did not speak to the media after the shooting.
 The statements he gave to police investigators were publicly released on June 21, 2012, when Zimmerman's attorney, Mark O'Mara, published his written and recorded statements on Zimmerman's legal defense web site.
-Prior to the release of the statements, the only publicly available information about Zimmerman's version of the incident came from interviews with some of his family members and friends and from leaks to the news media by sources inside the investigation and his recorded phone call to 9-1-1.
+Prior to the release of the statements, the only publicly available information about Zimmerman's version of the incident came from interviews with some of his family members and friends and from leaks to the news media by sources inside the investigation and his recorded phone call to the non-emergency number.
 Zimmerman maintained his public silence until he was interviewed by Sean Hannity of Fox News on July 18, 2012.

 According to early news reports on the incident, on the night of the shooting and afterwards, Zimmerman described in detail for investigators what took place.

 Zimmerman said he was driving to the grocery store when he spotted Trayvon Martin walking through the neighborhood.
 Zimmerman's father said that, while his son was not on duty that night as Neighborhood Watch captain, there had been many break-ins and he thought it suspicious that someone he did not recognize was walking behind the town homes instead of on the street or the sidewalk.
 Zimmerman therefore called a non-emergency police line to report Martin's behavior and summon police.
 During the call, Zimmerman told the dispatcher that Martin was "coming to check me out."
 A source to the Orlando Sentinel said in May that Zimmerman told investigators that at one point Martin circled his vehicle, and he rolled up his window to avoid a confrontation.